promregator/promregator/docs/documentation.md

       - promregator.json
 ```

-Note that the service discovery endpoint is not protected (yet) by any authentication mechanism and thus may needs to be considered in your security concept.

 #### Label Rewriting for Setting Metrics Path

 Prometheus does not support setting the metrics path for a target directly when defining targets using the `file_sd_configs` approach.
 Therefore, relabeling has to take place using the meta label `__meta_promregator_target_path`.
-Usually,
+Usually, this means something like this:

 ```yaml
 [...]